MuhtasimTanmoy/notebook/security/certificate.md

 ### SSL / TLS Handshake

 The Secure Socket Layer protocol was created by Netscape to ensure secure transactions between web servers and browsers.
-The protocol uses a third party, a Certificate Authority (CA), to identify one end or both end of the transactions.
+The protocol uses a third party, a Certificate Authority (CA), to identify one end or both ends of the transactions.
 This is in short how it works.

 - A browser requests a secure page, usually `https://`

 - The web server sends its public key with its certificate.

-- The browser checks that the certificate was issued by a trusted party (usually a trusted root CA), that the certificate is still valid and that the certificate is related to the site contacted.
+- The browser checks that the certificate was issued by a trusted party (usually a trusted root CA), that the certificate is still valid, and that the certificate is related to the site contacted.

 - The browser then uses the public key, to encrypt a random symmetric encryption key and sends it to the server with the encrypted URL required as well as other encrypted http data.